 - Blood clots

-- Damage to nerves around the hip
+- Injury to nearby nerves

 - Dislocation of the hip joint

 78 Broyle Road, Chichester, PO19 6WB